Overhead and underground residential connections

 - The minimum radius of any conduit bend must be 900 mm (3 feet).

-- All underground service conduits must be drained at the building entrance as per the Canadian Electrical Code.
+- All underground service conduits must be drained at the building entrance as per the BC Electrical Code.

 - The duct trench must be in a direct line of sight and as near as possible, from the meter base to the BC Hydro duct stub-off and must be graded to the depth of that stub off point.